Hosting

 Once all nominations are in and defenses are heard:

 We'll now vote on each nominee.
-Raise your hand when I call the name of the player you want to eliminate.
+Raise your hand when I call the name of the player you want to vote out.
 You get one vote.

 Call each nominee's name.
 Count hands.
-The player with the most votes is eliminated.
+The player with the most votes is out.

 The town has spoken.
 [Player X] is eliminated.